nsf-lrose/release-tools/cyclone/lrose-docker-scripts/README.md

 # docker_scripts
-Various scripts and files to build a lrose-blaze image
+Various scripts and files to build a lrose-cyclone image

   * build.md
   		Show how to build the image